-- 1. Student participants must demonstrate that they can and will represent themselves and their school in a manner that reflects the development of high ideals and appropriate values, which shall include good citizenship in the school and in the community. - Student participants must demonstrate that they can make the activity program more successful, both from a standpoint of competitive success and success in promoting a positive school spirit.
-Characteristics for purposes of these criteria include the student's: (1) talent or skill, (2) desire to improve the student's own skills or talents as well as those of others in the activity, and (3) attitude of respect towards teammates, the coach, the school, and the community. - 3.
-At the freshmen level, the emphasis will be on fundamental skill development and teamwork.
+- 1. Student participants must demonstrate that they can and will represent themselves and their school in a manner that reflects the development of high ideals and appropriate values, which shall include good citizenship in the school and in the community. - 2.
+Student participants must demonstrate that they can make the activity program more successful, both from a standpoint of competitive success and success in promoting a positive school spirit.
+Characteristics for purposes of these criteria include the student's: (1) talent or skill, (2) desire to improve the student's own skills or talents as well as those of others in the activity, and (3) attitude of respect towards teammates, the coach, the school, and the community.

+- 3. At the freshmen level, the emphasis will be on fundamental skill development and teamwork.
 At the junior varsity level, the emphasis will be on preparation for varsity competition.
 However, coaches will determine the amount of playing time for individual athletes. - 4.
 When the situation arises where a student is involved in two school activities and the schedules conflict, the administration will make the final determination in regards to which event the student will participate.
 Some of the factors that will be considered are: the level of competition ex. varsity versus non-varsity; importance of competition ex. state versus districts versus conference versus regular season; the type of event ex. academic versus athletic; student's role on the team; coach or sponsor's input; student's input. - 5.
 Students are expected to ride school transportation to and from all school-sponsored activities.
 Students wanting to ride home with parents should make arrangements ahead of time.
-Students may not drive themselves to activities unless pre-approved by the administration.
+Students may not drive themselves to activities unless pre-approved by the Administration. - 6.
+Alternate transportation forms must be signed at least 24 hours in advance of the event.
+This option is to be used for unavoidable and uncontrollable conflicts.
+For example, a student is involved in two activities that are occurring on the same day with overlapping times may necessitate a parent driving the student from one event to the other.